Supporting Indigenous Women's and 2SLGBTQI+ Organizations program

 Contact us

-If you have questions about the program, need an application form or need help preparing your application, please contact:
+If you have questions about the program, need an application form or need help preparing your concept submission or application, please contact:

 Email: ProgrammeFA2E-IW2SProgram@rcaanc-cirnac.gc.ca